 Rakusan had believed that what would become World War II would not last very long.
 In anticipation of the return of tourists and other customers, Rakusan had continued to reprint his 100 Series and 36 Series designs until his money and supplies ran out.
 He was forced to close his studio operations in 1941 and find other work to support his family.
 Wartime was especially difficult for Rakusan because he became chronically ill and was frequently unable to work.
 However, despite his poor health and reduced circumstances, Rakusan had carefully preserved his accumulated back stock of finished woodblock prints and the wooden blocks he had used to print them.

 Among the Western tourists returning to visit Occupied Japan was Walter T. Foster (1891-1981).
-Foster first met Rakusan on a vacation trip to Japan sometime not long after 1948.
-Foster was initially very impressed with Rakusan's work, and he was keenly interested in acquiring a complete set of the designs for his personal collection.
+Foster first met Rakusan on a vacation trip to Japan probably in or shortly before 1947.
+Foster was initially very impressed with Rakusan's work, and he made several purchases of woodblock prints.
+Unfortunately, by the time Foster had become keenly interested in acquiring all of the major designs for his personal collection, complete sets were no longer available.
 Through repeated Foster visits and purchases, the two men became good friends.
 Eventually, a business arrangement was also arrived at: